uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 **Attribute breakdown**

-- **id**: A unique number to identify the message.
+- **id**: A unique string to identify the message.
 This is used for tracking seen/unseen messages, dimissed notifications, and the sort order on the notifications page.
 - **title**: The text to be displayed as the message's main content -- used in all message types. **Best practices:**
   - Be concise!
 Try to limit your message's title to ~140 characters.
 Shorter titles improve click-through and are less likely to cause display issues on smaller screens.
   - Use general language and avoid pronouns for broadly visible messages that may not pertain to specific users' needs (ex.
 "City of Madison - Declared Snow Emergency").